All solutions & products

 2 · Meeting Intelligence — perceive → reason → act

-Autonomously ingests Teams transcripts via a delegated Graph API, summarizes them, extracts action items, resolves assignees against meeting-participant scope with close-match logic, and pushes tasks into Planner, To Do, Jira, and Linear.
-Cross-tool identity resolution maps participants to tracker user IDs.
+Autonomously ingests Teams transcripts via a delegated Graph API, summarizes them, extracts action items, resolves assignees against meeting-participant scope, and pushes tasks into Planner, To Do, Jira, and Linear.
+It writes only to Team and Client spaces, never Personal — a deliberate scoping rule so meeting outputs land where the team can act on them.

 Built / in build